 Appointments for distance and in-person services

-Clients who have experienced both in-person and distance work with me are generally blown away by the intensity and effectiveness of distance healing, in particular (but not only) for physical issues.
+Clients who have experienced both in-person and distance work with me are often struck by the depth, intensity, and effectiveness of distance work—particularly, though not exclusively, in addressing physical conditions.
+So do not let distance discourage you.

 Please note that all distance sessions as well as sessions for first time clients are payable in advance.